geeksusma/rest-2nd-level/README.md

 * https://stackoverflow.com/questions/31584303/rest-api-and-uuid

-### Consider using pagination when heavy load of data is expected (Searchs endpoints)
+### Consider using pagination when heavy load of data is expected (Search endpoints)

-Sometime is fine to retrieve a whole collection of resources to perform later filtering/sorting at client side, this approach is fine when you don't expect a heavy load of data.
+Sometime is fine to retrieve a whole collection of resources, to perform later filtering/sorting at client side.
+This approach is fine when you don't expect a heavy load of data.
 But when so much data is expected, like historic data, there is a big risk of killing the backend side, in order to receive requests that are hard to process.

 So then, consider to use pagination at server side.
 Here you have a running example at [this repo](https://github.com/geeksusma/search-endpoint-example)